HTML Concepts: “Body-Ok”

 That is “body-ok” in HTML.

 As for the currently 17 link types that are not body-ok… let’s say that I happen to cover them somewhere, too.
 This does include chapter 6 of my upcoming booklet, Upgrade Your HTML III.
 Get notified through Leanpub as soon as it gets released!
-And, if you like, follow me for more HTML polls on Twitter 📊
+And, if you like, follow me for more HTML polls on Twitter Mastodon 📊

 About Me

-I’m Jens (long: Jens Oliver Meiert), and I’m a web developer, manager, and author.
-I’ve worked as a technical lead and engineering manager for small and large enterprises, I’m an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O’Reilly and Frontend Dogma.
+I’m Jens (long: Jens Oliver Meiert), and I’m an engineering lead, guerrilla philosopher, and indie publisher.
+I’ve worked as a technical lead and engineering manager for companies you use every day (like Google) and companies you’ve never heard of, I’m an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O’Reilly and Frontend Dogma.

-I love trying things, not only in web development and engineering management, but also in other areas like philosophy.
-Here on meiert.com I share some of my experiences and views.
-(I value you being critical, interpreting charitably, and giving feedback.)
+I love trying things, not only in web development and engineering management, but also with respect to politics and philosophy.
+Here on meiert.com I talk about some of my experiences and perspectives.
+(Please share feedback: Interpret charitably, but do be critical.)